lumenn/target-sqlserver/README.md

 | ssh_tunnel.private_key          | False    | None                          | Private Key for authentication to the bastion host                                                                                                                                                                                                                                                       |
 | ssh_tunnel.private_key_password | False    | None                          | Private Key Password, leave None if no password is set                                                                                                                                                                                                                                                   |

-A full list of supported settings and capabilities is available by running: `target-postgres --about`
+A full list of supported settings and capabilities is available by running: `target-sqlserver --about`

 ### Built-in Settings